 The six most common tax problems for gig economy workers

-Gig economy jobs have boomed in recent years and even more so due to the many ways the pandemic has affected how we live and work.
+Gig economy jobs have boomed in recent years, becoming a way of life for so many Americans.
 With new business opportunities from companies such as Uber, Airbnb, and DoorDash, taxpayers are finding it easier than ever before to work for themselves.
 As workers take on these new jobs, they’re probably not thinking of what the gig economy means for their taxes.

 Have questions about how gig work affects your taxes?
 Check out our Guide to Independent Contractor Taxes.